L2XGNN: Learning to Explain Graph Neural Networks: Experiments

 \section{Experiments}

 First, we evaluate the predictive performance of the model compared to baselines.
 Second, we qualitatively and quantitatively analyze the explanatory subgraphs for datasets for which we know the ground-truth motifs.
 Finally, we analyze whether the generated output can be helpful for model debugging purposes.
 We report several ablation studies to investigate the effects of different model choices on the results in the supplementary material.
-The code for reproducing our experiments is available at \url{https://github.com/GiuseppeSerra93/L2XGNN}.
+For the remainder of the manuscript, we use \exgnn$_\texttt{dsc}$ and \exgnn for referring to the maximum-weight k-edge subgraph and to the maximum-weight k-edge \textit{connected} subgraph problem respectively.
+The code for reproducing our experiments is available \href{https://github.com/GiuseppeSerra93/L2XGNN}{here}.